Hauptwerk: Organ sample-sets

-Salisbury Cathedral
+Use of Hauptwerk in Salisbury Cathedral

 In March 2009, Milan Digital Audio announced that permission had been granted to record the Father Willis organ at Salisbury Cathedral, UK.

 Beginning February 23, 2010, the Salisbury Cathedral pipe organ was temporarily unavailable, because of maintenance work scheduled to last one month.
 During this time, a console based on Hauptwerk was used to provide organ music for cathedral services.

 According to an article on the Salisbury Cathedral website: "Over the past few weeks we have used the organs from Metz Cathedral, France, St Georgenkirche, Roetha, Germany, and Our Lady of Mt.
 Carmel, Chicago, IL., USA".
-The article continues: "Volume I of our very own Father Willis Organ was released by Milan Digital Audio just days before my organ was installed into the cathedral which has allowed me to use 28 of the 65 stops of the Father Willis organ in its natural acoustic.
+The article continues: "Volume I of our very own Father Willis Organ was released by Milan Digital Audio just days before the organ was installed into the cathedral which has allowed me to use 28 of the 65 stops of the Father Willis organ in its natural acoustic.
 It is believed to be the first time a sampled instrument has been used in its own building for services!"

 Composite Sample Sets

-The custom organ design module allows Hauptwerk users to create custom organs by mixing two or more existing sample sets to create a custom organ.
+The custom organ design module allows Hauptwerk users to create custom organs by mixing the recordings of two or more existing sample sets to create a custom organ or use their own recordings.
 One can select certain ranks from one organ and from another and combine them to create a personal and unique organ, while also adding enhanced features and voicing which the original sample sets do not offer.
 Examples include: